trumans/treehouse-phrase-hunter-game/README.md

-Basic rules of the game
+# Basic rules of the game #

-The player’s goal is to guess all the letters in a hidden, random phrase.
+The player’s goal is to guess all the letters in a hidden random phrase.
 At the beginning, the player only sees the number of letters and words in the phrase, represented by blank boxes on the screen.

-To guess letters in the phrase the player may click an onscreen keyboard or select key from computer keyboard.
-The letter is then disabled on the onscreen keyboard and a player can't select that letter again.

-If the selected letter is in the phrase at least once, the letter and its position in the phrase is highlighted on screen.
-All instances of the letter are made visible (so if there are 3 A's, all of the A's in the phrase appear at once).

-If the selected letter is not in the phrase, one of the player's hearts changes to gray.
+To guess a letter the player either mouse clicks an on-screen keyboard or selects the key from computer keyboard.
+If the selected letter is in the phrase, all of its positions in the phrase are displayed and it is highlighted in green on the keyboard.
+If the letter is not in the phrase, one of the player's remaining hearts changes to gray and it is highlighted in red on the keyboard.

 The player keeps choosing letters until they reveal all the letters in the phrase, or they make 5 incorrect guesses.

-===

-JavaScript files
+# JavaScript files #

-Game.js (Game class)
+## Game.js (Game class) ##

 Primary properties:
 - array of phrases to select from